KinMod-ui/CodeForces-BOT/README.md

 Installation and Usage:

     Get the containing files and folders in your local system (Simply click the green button to download the code).
-    "cd" into your directory where the code has been downloaded in the terminal.
+    "cd" to your directory in terminal where the code has been downloaded on the system.
     If you already have npm/nodejs installed then continue : else{
         Download nodejs which already has npm with it